hep-mh/xena/README.md

 # Xena - The Disintegration Princess

-A wrapper code around ``ACROPOLIS`` (https://github.com/hep-mh/acropolis/) to calculate photodisintegration constraints for more specific BSM scenarios that are not part of the core ``ACROPOLIS`` package
+A wrapper code around ``ACROPOLIS`` (https://github.com/hep-mh/acropolis/) to calculate photo- and hadrodisintegration constraints for more specific BSM scenarios that are not part of the core ``ACROPOLIS`` package

 | Input              | Output             |
 | ------------------ | ------------------ |